 People in the world

 However, these numbers are approximate because they only account for countries where VPN market penetration is above 10%.
-Market penetration measures how much a service is being used compared to the total estimated market.
+Market penetration measures how much a service is used compared to the total estimated market.
 So, the total number of VPN users is likely higher.

 Biggest VPN markets in the world by country

-What about the markets?
-Well, the top 3 biggest markets by country are all in Asia: India, China, and Indonesia.
+The top 3 biggest markets by country are all in Asia: India, China, and Indonesia.

-- High country populations.
+- High country populations;